 The National Gallery in Washington D.C. sums up Van Eyck’s accomplishment well.
 “By recreating the material world with specificity and precision, he gives us a tangible sense that the painted world is continuous with our own. ‘

 Additionally, the advances Van Eyck achieved with oil paints created an extraordinary use of light which has been compared to Vermeer.

-Art historian, hard work essay examples, says, “Van Eyck’s inspired observations of light and its effects, executed with technical virtuosity through this new transparent medium, enabled him to create a brilliant and lucid kind of reality.
+Art historian, check essay for plagiarism online free, says, “Van Eyck’s inspired observations of light and its effects, executed with technical virtuosity through this new transparent medium, enabled him to create a brilliant and lucid kind of reality.
 The invention of this technique transformed the appearance of painting.”